apache/apisix/doc/aws.md

 ## Decouple APISIX and etcd3 on AWS

-For high availability and state consistency consideration, you might be interested to decouple the **etcd3** as a seperate cluster from **APISIX** not only for performance but also high availability and faught tolerance yet with highly reliable state consistency.
+For high availability and state consistency consideration, you might be interested to decouple the **etcd3** as a separate cluster from **APISIX** not only for performance but also high availability and fault tolerance yet with highly reliable state consistency.

 _TBD_